hugoalh/scan-virus-ghaction/README.md

 ### 🌟 Feature

 - 4\~96% faster than other GitHub Actions with the same purpose, especially when need to scan every Git commits.
-- Ability to ignore specify directories, files, and/or Git commits.
+- Ability to ignore specify paths (i.e.: directories and/or files), rules, sessions (e.g.: Git commits), and/or signatures.
 - Ability to scan other things, not limited to only Git repository.

 ## 📚 Documentation